 The Universal Power-Pak comes only comes with a 1-year warranty, which is a bit of a disadvantage.
 Adjustable dumbbells are an investment that you’re going to have for years, and you want at least a few years of reassurance that you’re covered in case anything is defective.
 I just don’t think a single year is long enough for that.
 The Power-Pak does seem durable, not quite to the point where I can toss them around like a set of PowerBlock’s or Ironmaster’s, but durable enough for regular gym use.
 My only concern with their durability, and therefore this short 1-year warranty, is that if something happens or they break after that 1-year mark, I don’t want to be left in a bad position because the warranty has expired.
 There goes my sub-$300 investment.
 Just something to consider, I suppose.

 Overall, the Universal Power-Pak 445 adjustable dumbbells are a quality product and a nice, affordable alternative to the Bowflex SelectTech 552.
-Changing weights is fast and the design is great, but the max weight at 45 lbs and only allowing adjustment in 5 lb increments are two limiting factors to consider.
+Changing weights is fast and the design is great, but the max weight at 45 pounds and only allowing adjustment in 5 lb increments are two limiting factors to consider.
 I also think the 1-year warranty is considering the expected longevity of this type of equipment.
-At a price of $275, I’d probably opt to spend the extra $25 and go with the Bowflex.
+At a price just under $300, I’d probably opt to spend the extra money and go with the Bowflex.

 Conclusion: The Winners